-- Staff member with concern for self or others, contacts DSL for Staff (Centre Manager) in the first instance as soon as possible.
+- 1. Staff member with concern for self or others, contacts the Designated Safeguarding Lead (DSL) for Staff (Centre Manager) in the first instance as soon as possible.
 In Centre Manager absence it will be Senior Administrator. - 2.
 DSL to arrange confidential meetings with staff member. - 3.
 DSL completes documentation and records and stores in confidential area - 4.
 DSL to monitor staff in line with agreements made on an individual basis - 5.
 Any signposting to external agencies will be agreed and arranged.